Philippines at the FIFA Women's World Cup

-The Philippines women's national football team has qualified to the FIFA Women's World Cup in one occasion, the 2023 FIFA Women's World Cup.
-The Women's World Cup will also be the country's debut at any major FIFA football competition in their history.
+The Philippines women's national football team has qualified to the FIFA Women's World Cup on one occasion, the 2023 FIFA Women's World Cup.
+The Women's World Cup is the country's debut at any major FIFA football competition in their history.

 2023 World Cup

+Qualification

 The Philippines qualified for their very first FIFA Women's World Cup via their 2022 AFC Women's Asian Cup semifinal finish.
 This is the first time the country qualified for a FIFA World Cup of any gender or age level.
 Their Asian Cup campaign was led by Australian tactician Alen Stajcic who was appointed as head coach in October 2021.
 They secured their place in the 2023 FIFA Women's World Cup when they beat Chinese Taipei in the quarterfinals on penalties following a 1–1 draw.
 They end their campaign with a 0–2 defeat to South Korea in the semifinal.

+Preparations

+Since their qualification for the World Cup through the Women's Asian Cup, the Philippines went on to win the 2022 AFF Women's Championship title at home – their first major title.

+The national team also held training camps in Costa Rica and Chile in late 2022.
+They also took part in the 2023 Pinatar Cup in Spain.
+They also had additional matches playing in the 2023 SEA Games and the first round of the 2024 Summer Olympics Asian qualifiers.

+In New Zealand shortly prior to their debut in the World Cup, the Philippines played an unofficial friendly against Sweden and a scrimmage against the United States.

+Group stage

 For the 2023 World Cup group stage, the Philippines were drawn to play against co-host New Zealand, Norway, and Switzerland.
 Among these national teams, the Philippines has only faced New Zealand in an international match recently, a 1–2 loss on September 7, 2022.